Centre for Invention and Social Process

-CUCR was established in 1994 as an interdisciplinary research centre.
+The Centre for Urban and Community Research (CUCR) was established in 1994 as an interdisciplinary research centre.
 Today its research stretches from New Cross to New York, Hong Kong, Mexico City and Ljubljana.
 With core expertise ranging from visual sociology to digital geo-demography, the CUCR remains central to debates about community, ecology, governance, multiculture, citizenship, arts and media in contemporary cities.
-CUCR publish articles and its own podcast on the Streetsigns Blog on current research and all aspects of city life.
+CUCR publish articles and its own podcast on Streetsigns.online, on current research and all aspects of city life.

 The Unit for Global Justice provides a space for thinking about some of the key contemporary social and political challenges we face, both locally and globally and responses to these challenges.
 We are an interdisciplinary group and aim to foster conversation and collaboration across academic fields and also with other communities of practice.
 The Unit has 4 key research strands: global frameworks and institutions; global knowledge struggles; global processes, movements and flows; and cultures and publics.

-Methods Lab is an experimental research collective.
-The aim is to make social research responsive to social life, to bring it alive.
+The Methods Lab is an experimental research collective.
+Its aim is to make social research responsive to social life and to bring it alive.
 Methods Lab builds a laboratory to stimulate creative debate as well as to institute examples of the ways in which the practice of sociology is changing, what social research should look like today, and how sociology can best respond to the demands of users of social research.
 Methods Lab activities link with and feed into much of the Undergraduate and Postgraduate teaching in the Sociology Department, and most especially the MA in Visual Sociology.

 The Centre for the Study of Global Media and Democracy was set up in 2007 to address connections across politics, sociology and media, conducting interdisciplinary research about the future of democracy.
 It hosts public lectures and debates, research symposia, and seminar series, develops inter-disciplinary bids for research funding, provides a base for selected post-doctoral researchers and welcomes international visitors interested in its themes.